Ball Green Primary School

 In the first instance any concerns can be flagged up through the class teacher, key stage leader or SENCO.
 If you feel that you require further intervention than what they can offer, then the complaints procedure is easily accessible from the school website and in school.
 The complaints procedure is in-line with the local authority complaints procedure and should your issue not be revolved with the headteacher it would be escalated to the governing body and where necessary the local authority.

 - What other support Is available to parents and how can I contact them?

-Support is available for parents through SENMAS, SENDIASS, Safeguarding Board, IFIS and many other agencies.
-We also have a Home School Links Worker who can support you when necessary and provide you with further support.
-We have access to support from SEND services, Educational Psychology, School Nurses, Speech Therapy, School Counselling Service, Boat House ASD Team, INSPIRE, CAMHS, IFIS are also able to provide support within school in a range of areas.
-We have our own specialist Inclusion Centre which caters for pupils with additional needs and is staffed with highly skilled teaching and support staff.
+Support is available for parents through SENDIASS, safeguarding board, and many other agencies.
+We also have a Home School Links Worker, Mrs Joy Robinson, who can support you when necessary and provide you with further support.
+We have access to support from SEND services, Educational Psychology, School Nurses, Speech Therapy, School Counselling Service, Boat House ASD Team, INSPIRE, Occupational Therapy (OT), CAMHS and IFIS are also able to provide support within school in a range of areas.
 We also employ a private counsellor who supports pupils having social and emotional difficulty.
 Please contact the school office if you require further information to contact these services.
-Class teachers will also be able to point you in the right direction.
+Class teacher will also be able to point you in the right direction.